 Whatever you feel most comfortable wearing.
 There'll be a wide range from jeans & t-shirts to suits & ties.

 You'll be greeted with a friendly smile and someone (we call them "Sidesmen") will hand you a notice sheet.
-If you need help finding a seat, one of the Sidesman will show you to the best place.
+If you need help finding a seat or have any special requirement, one of the Sidesman will show you to the best place.

 We are a family-oriented church and we always welcome children and realise they will make some noise!
 However, if you feel uncomfortable or if he or she is very noisy during the sermon you can use a room that has the service relayed through on a TV screen (a sidesman will show you).
 Alternatively, we always run a creche during our 10am service.

 If you are a committed Christian then you are welcome to take communion, whatever your denomination.
 If you're not, or you're not sure, you have a choice when your row is invited to receive communion – you can either stay in your seat, or come to the front, keep your hands by your side and one of the ministers will pray for you.
 Please do whatever is more comfortable for you.